mslinn/SinatraRequestExplorer/README.md

 ````

 ## All platforms
-Point your web browser to http://localhost:4567.
+1. Point your web browser to http://localhost:4567
-Run `test`.
+2. Run `./test`